sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/features.md

 - Your personal context, `context:@username`, which automatically includes all repositories you add to Sourcegraph Cloud.
 - The global context, `context:global`, which includes all repositories on Sourcegraph Cloud.

+If no search context is specified, `context:global` is used.

 **Private Sourcegraph instances** support custom search contexts:

 - Contexts owned by a user, such as `context:@username/context-name`, which can be private to the user or public to all users on the Sourcegraph instance.